syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/001_Configuring_flow_control.md

 ### Example: Sizing parameters for flow-control

-Suppose that syslog-ng has a source that must accept up to 300 parallel connections.
+Suppose that {{ site.product.short_name }} has a source that must accept up to 300 parallel connections.
 Such situation can arise when a network source receives connections from many clients, or if many applications log to the same socket.